fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Expected Result: Let us sign in and take us to the Bank's personal dashboard and when analyzing the cookies to see the user remembered, as cookies are set in one by default in this browser if after doing the test the number of cookies was more than one the browser remembered us correctly.
 Obtained Result: The webapp took us to the dashboard allowing us the access it was expected and the result in the cookies was, that cookies had a length bigger than one, so the browser remembered us.

+Moreover, now we are going to do the tests regarding the checking and savings page which are very similar.

 10)
 Title : Should take you to Checkings form.
 Description: We sign in to the account and then go to the new checkings form.